avidalh/udacity-fsnd-p2/README.md

 * `testPairingsAdvanced(1)`: debug messages level 1, before and after the functions calls.
 * `testPairingsAdvanced(2)`: debug messages level 2, idem level 1 plus information from inside functions.

-In debug mode (1 or 2) the system ask for the number of players in the tournament, enter the number, hit `<enter>`, and hit `<enter>` again in every round.
+In debug mode (1 or 2) the system asks for the number of players in the tournament, enter the number, hit `<enter>`, and hit `<enter>` again in every round.
 The output in debug mode 1 is something like this:
 ```